Citizen Development in The Project Economy

 According to Gartner Group, by 2024, low-code application development will be responsible for more than 65% of application development activity.
 This means most software projects in the project economy should include citizen developers.
 Project managers for these projects should facilitate the project team to collaborate effectively with IT and also with business stakeholders.

-Citizen development does not mean software projects work on their own, appart from the IT area, rather the opposite.
+Citizen development does not mean software projects work on their own, apart from the IT area, rather the opposite.
 Project team members use LCNC tools provided by IT, who is always accountable for meeting the nonfunctional requirements.
 Citizen development make IT move from “working for the business” to “working with the business”.

 Software projects in the project economy use a hyper-agile development lifecycle.
 They follow agile cycles to build prototypes and MVPs to deliver value to business users ASAP, always under IT technical oversight.